aidanbudd/ppisnd/trainingMaterial/holgerDinkel/linear_motifs/index.md

     1. What type are these?
     1. Click on the first one and investigate the role of the phosphorylation.

-1. Use the "Analyse" function at switches.elm and submit the accession number ``O70601``.
+1. (OPTIONAL) Use the "Analyse" function at switches.elm and submit the accession number ``O70601``.
     1. Select residues 170-180 and click submit.
     1. Using the visualization to the right and focussing on the area highlighted by the ``Motif of interest``, what can you find out about:
         1. modified residues?
         1. region of interest?
         1. possible motifs mediating an interaction?

+# ProViz:

+1. Search [ProViz](http://proviz.ucd.ie) for 'Epsin1', find the human Epsin1 protein and click on 'view'.
+    1. get an overview of this protein's architecture by clicking on the "condensed view" ("star" symbol) in the top right
+    1. Try to locate the DPW motifs that you investigated in Jalview (First try to find them by eye, investigating sequence conservation in the alignment, then use the "search" function)
+1. Search [ProViz](http://proviz.ucd.ie) for 'CDKN1B', find the human protein and click on 'view'
+    1. Try to find a [Cyclin](http://elm.eu.org/elms/DOC_CYCLIN_1.html) interaction motif (you can use a regular expression from ELM if you want to).
+    1. Does it reside in a structured or unstructered region of the protein?
+    1. Can you find information about a switching mechanism that this motif is involved in?

 # References: